Dynatrace/dynatrace-configuration-as-code/CONTRIBUTING.md

 Take a look at [Go Testing](https://golang.org/pkg/testing/) for more info on testing in Go.

-Tests should be written in a way that keeps them OS independent, so don't just use `/` or `\`for paths!
+Tests should be written in a way that keeps them OS-independent, so don't just use `/` or `\`for paths!

 Instead, whenever you need to test a path, make sure to do it in one of these ways: